 This creates consistency in your company.
 Also, the more you do something, the better each department will get at implementing it.
 By doing something the same every time, your team will become more efficient and be able to target any process that isn’t working towards the optimization of your order to cash cycle.

 Use AI and Other Emerging Technology

 The use of technology is vital for a fully functioning O2C process.
-It will reduce errors and will act as one of the top 10 productivity tools for small businesses in 2021.
 Using these systems will also help you integrate all your business processes in a centralized hub.
 This ensures all areas of your company are always communicating and updating each other in real-time.

 Implementing these technologies will also save you money.
 IBM found that companies that used AI and other emergent technologies saved 22% per invoice.

 Always take the time to monitor and evaluate your O2C process.
 Technology is always changing and what works now, may not be the best way to do things in the future.
 Also, there is always a place for improvement.

 Create space in your company for departments to suggest ways to improve this process.
 You can also use things like project management software to monitor how your order to cash process is working on the project level.

 Optimizing your order to cash process will impact every facet of your business.
 It lies at the center of what makes your business profitable.
 Paying close attention to each step in the O2C cycle will save your company time and money, and will lead to overall higher customer satisfaction.